vm6502q/qrack.github.io/docs/start.rst

 Testing
 ~~~~~~~

-The qrack project has an extensive set of unittests for the various :cpp:class:`Qrack::CoherentUnit` gates and simulator methods.
+The qrack project has an extensive set of unittests for the various :cpp:class:`Qrack::QInterface` gates and simulator methods.
 This can be executed through running the test suite in the ``qrack`` project:

 .. code-block:: bash